Gaggia Anima Prestige Review

 The LED screen of the Gaggia Anima Prestige automatic coffee machine alerts you when any cleaning or upkeep is required.

 Thanks to this model’s large capacity, none of these needs to be done too often.
-The 60-ounce water reservoir, 15-puck dregs drawer, and 24-ounce drip tray are all good for several days at a time for average users.
+The 1.8-litre water reservoir, 15-puck dregs drawer, and 710-ml drip tray are all good for several days at a time for average users.

 The ease of cleaning doesn’t just refer to alerts; the cleaning cycles themselves are also automated.
 At just the press of a button, you can completely sterilize the milk system with a jet of hot steam after each use, and the integrated milk carafe itself is dishwasher safe.
 The coffee system is even easier as it runs an automatic cleaning cycle every time the machine is turned on and off, a design feature that isn’t just sanitary but ensures a fresh-tasting brew each time.